Sven-J-Steinert/SBRobot/README.md

 # Self balancing Robot
-This ESP8266 based Robot is PID controled by an MPU-6050 Build up on previous projects thanks to Joop Brokking and Jeff Rowberg.
-Developed and build by Sven Steinert for TU Darmstadt
+This ESP8266 based Robot is PID controled by an MPU-6050 build up on previous projects thanks to Joop Brokking and Jeff Rowberg.
+Developed and build by Sven Steinert to represent Industrial Engineering for TU Darmstadt 2019.

 ![alt text](https://abload.de/img/selfbalancingrobothd_vqkew.jpg)